vuleniac/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-13-1.png)

-    The new dataset has a value for the mean steps taken in a day of 10766.18 and a median of 10766.13, which differs from the original values (mean:9354.23, median:10395) by 1411.95 and 371.13 respectively.
+The new dataset has a value for the mean steps taken in a day of 10766.18 and a median of 10766.13, which differs from the original values (mean:10566.81, median:10682.5) by 199.37 and 83.63 steps respectively.

 ## Are there differences in activity patterns between weekdays and weekends?

 ### 1. A new factor variable:

 Creating a factor variable with 2 levels: "weekday" & "weekend":

 ```r
 new_steps$day <- wday(new_steps$DateTime,label=F)